vektech/CH4Detector/README.md

 #### Version 2.4

-- flash record new method
+- Flash record new method

 #### Version 2.5

-- flash record write and read is OK
+- Flash record write and read is OK

+#### Version 3.0

+> 2020/2/16 3:24

+- Device function is all complete.